carrot orange juice

 The Final Analysis

-Keep in mind that though many of these benefits were discovered through clinical trials, more study is needed on some of them.
+While researchers discovered these benefits through clinical trials, more research is required.
 Also, the FDA is not in the business of endorsing or releasing statements about things like carrot juice.

 How useful was this post?